$ ($50 USD and under)

 Private, deluxe air-conditioned motorcoach while touring with free Wi-Fi.

-TORONTO–KINGSTON–THOUSAND ISLANDS NATIONAL PARK–OTTAWA.
-Leave Ontario’s capital and stop in Kingston, a city with an exciting history dating back more than 300 years.
+TORONTO–KINGSTON–THOUSAND ISLANDS NATIONAL PARK–OTTAWA Leave Ontario’s capital and stop in Kingston, a city with an exciting history dating back more than 300 years.
 Proceed along the St. Lawrence River with splendid vistas of Thousand Islands National Park.
-At Ivy Lea, board your boat for a cruise that takes a scenic route through the many islands of St. Lawrence Islands National Park.
+At Ivy Lea, board your boat for a cruise that takes a scenic route through the many islands that are sprinkled with beautifully simple to opulent summer homes.
 Next, head to Ottawa, Canada’s beautiful capital.

 With Cosmos, there’s no better way to get to know your destination than through the eyes of your Tour Director.
 Averaging over a decade... we’d like you to meet a Tour Director, who is representative of the type of expert that will be with you on your vacation.